great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/overview.md

 * Has a `library_metadata` object
 * Has a docstring, including a one-line short description
-* Has at least one positive and negative example case
+* Has at least one positive and negative example case, and all test cases pass
 * Has core logic and passes tests on at least one [**Execution Engine**](../../../reference/execution_engine.md)

 <i class="fas fa-circle" style={{color: "#ffc107"}}></i> A Beta Expectation...

 * Has basic input validation and type checking
-* Has all four Statement Renderers: question, descriptive, prescriptive, diagnostic
+* Has all three Statement Renderers: descriptive, prescriptive, diagnostic
 <!-- * Has default `Parameter Builders` and Domain hooks to support Profiling -->
-* Has core logic that passes tests for all applicable Execution Engines and SQL dialects
+* Has core logic that passes tests for all applicable Execution Engines

 <i class="fas fa-check-circle" style={{color: "#28a745"}}></i> A Production Expectation...

 * Passes all linting checks
 <!--  * Has all applicable Renderers, with fully typed and styled output -->
-* Has a full suite of tests, as determined by project code standards
+* Has a robust suite of tests, as determined by a code owner
 * Has passed a manual review by a code owner for code standards and style guides

 ## How these docs are organized